 - 125,000 Dth/d of incremental firm transportation service to ConEd and KeySpan by building and operating new natural gas compression and cooling facilities at the sites of four existing Iroquois compressor stations in Connecticut (Brookfield and Milford) and New York (Athens and Dover). - Three-year construction project; service request by November 1, 2023. - February 2, 2020 application for a certificate of public convenience and necessity pending; Iroquois requests on January 26, 2021 that the FERC act promptly and issue the certificate; National Grid and ConEd submit comments supporting Iroquois' application and request for action. - On May 27, 2021, FERC staff issued a notice that it will prepare an environmental impact statement ("EIS") for this Project, which will respond to comments filed on the Environmental Assessment, and plans to release that EIS on September 3, 3021. - On June 11, 2021, FERC staff issued a notice that it has prepared a draft EIS for this Project, which responds to comments on the September 30, 2020 Environmental Assessment, and with the exception of greenhouse gas ("GHG") emissions, concludes that approval of the proposed Project, with the mitigation measures recommended in the EIS, would not result in significant environmental impacts.
 FERC staff did not come to a determination of significance with regards to GHG emissions.
-Comments on the draft EIS are due on or before August 9, 2021.
-Thus far, over 200 sets of individual comments have been filed.
+Comments on the draft EIS were due on or before August 9, 2021.
+Since the last Report, 93 sets of individual comments were filed, bring to nearly 300 the number of individual comments have been filed.
+Algonquin responded to those comments on August 24, 2021.